arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 	Instance of a program that is being executed sequentially Must be executed sequentially
 Program
-	passive entity, not being executed
+	passive entity, not being executedi
 	Only contains text
 		Code, data, PC, heap, stack, registers
 	Programs become processes when loaded into memory